bobgood2/book/book/Prompts/Prose.md

 #run output
 Your run output is the first draft of a section of the document.
 Every token you output will be part of the document.
 It is your job to research the scope of what you have been asked to create, it to produce however many tokens are requested.
+You should be writing prose as described in the content stack, but you should only write prose for the most local part of the context stack, but be aware of the more global parts of the context stack for general reference.

-#content stack explanation
+#context stack explanation
 You will see the history from the most global context first, with the users expectation.
-If you are creating an outline for the entire book or document, the contact stack will not contain anything else.
+If you are creating an outline for the entire book or document, the context stack will not contain anything else.
 Otherwise, we will see the outline generated at the top level, and potentially see users notes to update or guide the process.
 Then the system will translate part of the outline into sections, and you will only be able to see the instructions relevant to your section.
 At this point you may be generating an outline from this, or you may be one or more levels further down the context stack.
 In summary, the user is the boss and is providing guidance and different points.  the assistant is doing research and